-- 11.1 Self-explanatory - 11.2 Roads are not always taken over for maintenance by a local authority.
-This allows for that being the case. - 11.3 Water and 11.4 Drainage are not always taken over for maintenance by a local authority and this covers that situation and what is required.
+11.1 Self-explanatory.
+A recent change is deletion of the right of a seller to retain an existing telephone number as such a provision is felt to be historic now.11.2 Roads are not always taken over for maintenance by a local authority.
+This allows for that being the case.

+11.3 Water and 11.4 Drainage are not always taken over for maintenance by a local authority and this covers that situation and what is required.